-Cote-des-Neiges-Notre-Dame-de-Grace borough is where our unique Mount Royal natural and historic "mountain" is partly located.
-A mountain that stands out in the heart of Montreal and a spectacular Mount Royal Park.
+Cote-des-Neiges-Notre-Dame-de-Grace borough is where our beautiful and unique Mount Royal natural and historic "mountain" is partly located.
+A mountain we are very proud of and a spectacular Mount Royal Park that both stand out in the heart of our Montreal city.

 Each of the two areas have their own personality and their own particularities.